walidichcho/Liri-Node-App/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-the tchniques used for this project:
+# The tchniques used for this project:

   - GitHub - file repository